This module consists of a mix of high-level, core, low-level and

 incidence.

-: a matrix containing physical information
+geometry: a matrix containing physical information

 of different scatterers such as centre, dimensions and